Suzanne Robinson, BA, JD, PgDip Counselling & Psychotherapy

 The theoretical underpinnings of EFT hold that emotions are of fundamental importance because they are adaptive - emotions tell us what is important to us, what we want or need, and what we need to do to get our needs met.
 Yet sometimes, often as a result of painful experiences in the past, we develop maladaptive emotions.
 Thus, we have emotional experiences to present situations that are not only painful, but are also maladaptive in our current life context, meaning we can't trust them to tell us what action is appropriate to the fulfilment of our needs.
 In fact, maladaptive emotions often cause us to act in ways that prevent us from getting our needs met and that cause difficulties in our relationships with others.

-As an EFT therapist, I will work with you to help you become more aware of and able to express your emotions, where necessary to tolerate and regulate your more difficult emotions, to reflect on your emotions to understand and make sense of them in light of your life experiences, and to change or transform maladaptive emotions to more adaptive ones.
+I will work with you to help you become more aware of and able to express your emotions, where necessary to tolerate and regulate your more difficult emotions, to reflect on your emotions to understand and make sense of them in light of your life experiences, and to change or transform maladaptive emotions to more adaptive ones.

 A Bit About Me